Generating Multi-type Temporal Sequences to Mitigate Class-imbalanced Problem: Data Experiments

 \subsection{Experiment Results}

-To evaluate the performance of a generator after training, we use the trained generator to create test datasets.
-Each model generates $30$ batches of size $10000$.
-Then, we performed a two-sample t-test to compare each test dataset with samples of the same size drawn from $\bm{\Omega}^+$ and $\bm{\Omega}^-$.
+Table \ref{tab:metric_pos} shows the evaluation metric values of the sequences generated by $G$ at different phases of training.
+The MAD, FID score are calculated respectively using data sampled from $\bm{\Omega}^+$ as the base for the comparisons.

-\textbf{Oracle scores.} The Tables \ref{tab:metric_pos} show the \textbf{mean} values of the different metrics over $30$ batches.
-In particular, the MAD, FID score and FID score for hidden units (FIDH) are calculated respectively using data sampled from $\bm{\Omega}^+$ as the base for the comparisons.
-The results are presented in \ref{tab:metric_pos}.
+The curves of evaluation metrics during pre-training and training are shown in Figure \ref{fig:pretrain} and Figure \ref{fig:train}, respectively.

-The results demonstrate that the sequences generated by $G2$ network have a significantly higher RBQ score than that generated by MLE pre-trained generator $G1$ and randomly initialized generator $G0$.
-The RBQ score of $G2$ is close to the samples drawn from $\bm{\Omega^{+}}$, which shows the high quality of these sequences.
-It indicates the generator $G2$ is able to learn the intrinsic patterns and rules in $\bm{\Omega^{+}}$ during RL-training, and then generate sequences that mimics these patterns to deceive the discriminator.
+The results in table \ref{tab:metric_pos} demonstrate that the sequences generated by GAN-trained $G2$ have a significantly higher oracle score than that generated by the MLE pre-trained generator $G1$ and randomly initialized generator $G0$, for both RL and Gumbel-Softmax training.
+This indicates that the generator is able to learn the intrinsic patterns and properties in the training data $\bm{\Omega^{+}}$, and is able to mimic these patterns to deceive the discriminator.